Senator Benigno S. Aquino III

 Biography | Resume

-In 2004, he was stripped of his prestigious post as Deputy House Speaker for Luzon after he joined leaders of the Liberal Party (LP) in calling for the resignation of President Gloria Macapagal-Arroyo at the height of the “Hello Garci” scandal.
+His commitment to continue the legacy of his parents was evident in his performance.
+In November 2004, he became Deputy House Speaker of Luzon, but he relinquished the post when he joined leaders of the Liberal Party (LP) in calling for the resignation of President Gloria Macapagal-Arroyo at the height of the “Hello Garci” scandal.
+To him, it was easier to give up the position than abandon his duty to hold accountable those who do wrong.

 back to top